-2018 has seen a vast number of devices that have arrived to take the crown as the best Android-run device, but finally, after months of rumors, the 2017’s king is back with the recent launch of Google’s Pixel 3 and Pixel XL.
+2018 has seen a vast number of devices that have arrived to take the crown as the best Android-run device, but finally, after months of rumours, the 2017’s king is back with the recent launch of Google’s Pixel 3 and Pixel XL.

 For this new version of the Mountain View-based brand flagships, they try to continue the majority of the aesthetics and core features of its popular flagships, but without incorporating some elements that are in vogue for this year.